 Because of the wild, weird, wonderful world of travel, you may at some point, come across a strange phenomenon.
 Sometimes, when you have a connection, it may be cheaper to book both legs of the flight separately.
 For example, if you’re flying from Atlanta to Seattle with a connection in Las Vegas, it may be cheaper to book Atlanta to Las Vegas, and then Las Vegas to Seattle separately.

 Who knows why?
 This is just how it is sometimes.
 Of course, this is more work for you putting the trip together as you then need to book the legs separately.
 But if you find significant cost savings it can be worth it.
+Sometimes putting in a little more effort to find cheap plane tickets can mean splurging on another experience while on your trip.

 One related tip is to price check one way flights as well on nonstop trips.
 Occasionally you can find that booking a one-way flight there, then a separate one-way back will change the price.
 It’s literally the same itinerary, same plane, same everything but it can be a different price.